Kevindurant111/my_cuda_tutorials/tutorial_1/README.md

 myKernelFunction<<<numBlocks, threadsPerBlock>>>(...);
 ```
 where numBlocks is the number of blocks in the grid and threadsPerBlock is the number of threads in each block.
 In the above example, myKernelFunction will start numBlocks * threadsPerBlock threads, which will be executed in parallel on the GPU device.
 In this example, we use addKernel by calling it with one block and five thread.
+- The <<< >>> syntax for calling a kernel is not standard C or C++.
+Those calls must be in a file compiled by the NVCC compiler.
+Those files are normally named with a .cu extension.

 ### Cuda variables
 - In CUDA, __threadIdx__ is an internal variable that provides the index of the thread within its block.
 Within each block, threads are organized into a three-dimensional structure, and each thread has a three-dimensional coordinate (threadIdx.x, threadIdx.y, threadIdx.z) indicating its position within its block.
 It should be noted that it starts from 0.